MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-5.md

 az network nic show --ids $NIC_ID
 ```

 This command shows all of the information for the network interface of the VM.
 This data includes DNS settings, IP information, security settings, and the MAC address.
-Right now the goal is to obtain the public IP address and subnet object IDs.
+The following query shows how to obtain the public IP address and subnet object IDs.

 ```azurecli-interactive
 az network nic show --ids $NIC_ID \